open-uem/openuem-docs/docs/02-Installation/02-Agent/01-windows.md

 ![Installation finished](/img/agent/installation_finished.png)

-## 2.3 Following steps and troubleshooting
+## 2.3 Next steps and troubleshooting

-After the agent installation, if eeverything goes fine you should see the agent in the console's agents' view ready to be admitted
+After the agent installation, if everything goes fine you should see the agent in the console's agents' view ready to be admitted

 ![Admit agent](/img/agent/admit_agent.png)